Eid al Fitr

 Days to go:

-Eid al-Fitr, colloquially known as 'The Festival of Breaking the Fast', is a significant event in the Islamic calendar observed by Muslims worldwide.
-This celebratory observance concludes the holy month of Ramadan, during which Muslims fast from dawn to dusk.
+Eid al-Fitr, also known as 'The Festival of Breaking the Fast', concludes the holy month of Ramadan, during which Muslims fast from dawn to dusk.
 This period of fasting is a time of self-discipline and introspection, honouring the first revelation of the Quran to Muhammad.
 Eid al-Fitr is an occasion that embodies joy, gratitude, and unity.
 Traditionally, it involves communal prayers, gift-giving, and special meals, with a focus on charity and good deeds, all essential aspects of the Islamic faith.

 Historically, Eid al-Fitr was established by the Prophet Muhammad - narrated to have been introduced after the journey to Medina.
 The relevance of this festival in Canada reflects the pluralistic fabric of the society, with Muslims comprising over 3% of the total population.
 As such, Eid al-Fitr fosters appreciation for religious diversity and encourages mutual respect among different faiths.
 It offers a platform for Muslims to share Islamic traditions with others, and equally, it gives non-Muslims an understanding of Islamic culture.
 Commemoration events, like community iftars (the meal eaten to break the fast) during Ramadan, often open to the public, exemplify this spirit of cultural exchange.